Saturday, April 6th, 2024 at 7:00 pm

 We will be switching things up a bit in 2024 and will visit the Chandler Center for the Arts in the spring and the summer!
 Festival artists will play the String Trio version of the Bach Goldberg Variations on Saturday, April 6th.
 If you haven't heard this music performed in this trio version, you should make plans now to be there.
 It will be a special event.
 On that Sunday, April 7th, we will visit with the Vermont Youth Orchestra in Colchester.
 We will work with the students and play an abreviated version of the Bach for the kids.
 We are glad to be able to work with the VYOA again.

 The BIG change is that our summer season will be one week, although it will be a very full one!
 August 5 - 11, 2024.
-This will include an open rehearsal, a visit with Walter Parker on Vermont Public (to be confirmed), a Special Event with the fabulous guitar and cello duo - Boyd Meets Girl, Saturday night concert in Chandler and another repeat concert on Sunday afternoon in Woodstock presented by Pentangle Arts.
+This will include an open rehearsal, a visit with Walter Parker on Vermont Public - Friday, August 9th, 2024 at 11:00 am, a Special Event with the fabulous guitar and cello duo - Boyd Meets Girl, Saturday night concert in Chandler and another repeat concert on Sunday afternoon in Woodstock presented by Pentangle Arts.

 Please plan on joining us and for those that can, bring friends who might not yet have enjoyed the concerts and amazing acoustics of Chandler!